vemonet 5 months ago

 I'm trying to square the excitement over DeepSeek with its good -but not dominant- performance in evals.

-• zamadatix a day ago
+• zamadatix 5 months ago

 Previously choosing a top tier AI model tied you to what that provider wanted to do with hosting the model long term and the pricing they wanted to charge for it.
 Now you can get the same model anywhere with GPU, hosted or not, for minimal cost overhead to what it takes to run the model itself.
 You're also free to tune, retrain, or otherwise mess with the model as you see fit without needing approval.